Rxswyers/Rack-o/Test/README.txt

 Human goes.
 I didn't want to swap the Human's rack, so I didn't update the others while the Human went.
 Painting the Racks off the view of the Applet worked great.
 The racks all update properly, and when it's your turn, the rack that went before you is showing.

+Adding music was pretty easy, and so was the context menu.
+I used the context menu to control the music, you have play and stop items on the context menu.

+Because I stuck with my original plan to swap Racks and InfoPanels, it unfortunately took up more time than I thought it would.
+Animations may not be implemented due to that ):